-Assignments (more detailed guidelines will be provided on CANVAS):

-1. Presentations: You will make two short formal presentations - one on a novel and one on a short story.
-Presentations will generally focus on analysis of characters, themes, symbols, images, or rhetorical and stylistic devices.
-For each presentation you will prepare a PPT or handout containing your main ideas and then orally elaborate on these ideas during your presentation.
-You will also answer questions and lead the discussion.
-(PLO 2 & 5)

-- 2. Peer Response Reports: You will complete and submit five Peer Response Reports using the format/template provided.
-You will complete these in class, in response to student presentations.
-You may respond only to presentations on texts or authors not assigned to you for presentation.
-Three of the reports must focus on presentations about novels (the other two may focus on short stories) (PLO 2). - 3.
-Papers: You will write and submit two formal papers on the dates indicated in the schedule.
-The first will be a critical analysis paper on a major literary work we've studied OR a creative writing piece that uses comedy/satire to comment on a major work we've studied.
-The second will be an extended research paper that deals with two or more texts/authors (PLO 1, 3 & 4)
+- 1. Presentations: You will make two formal presentations (one individual and one group) on assigned topics/dates (SLO 1 & 5) - Individual presentation: brief analysis of a popular satirical TV show (Daily Show, Colbert Report, SNL skit, Key & Peele's Obama, etc.) - Group presentation: - French Revolution satirical cartoons (esp of Marie Antoinette) - Mark Twain, Huck Finn and black face minstrelsy - Danish and Charlie Hebdo Prophet Mohammad Cartoons. - For each group presentation, the group will jointly prepare a PPT that contains important information, including main ideas and relevant images.
+Each group member will orally elaborate on these ideas during the presentation.
+Group members will also answer questions and lead the discussion.
+After the presentation, the PPT will be uploaded to Canvas and shared with the class. - 2.
+Peer Response Reports: You will complete and submit five Peer Response Reports in the template provided.
+You will complete these in class.
+You may only respond to presentations dealing with texts/authors/topics not assigned to you.
+Two of the reports must be on group presentations (the other three may be on individual presentations).
+Your report on the group presentation will comment on the group as a whole rather on a specific individual. - 3.
+Papers: You will write two formal papers, one at midterm and another at the end of the semester.
+The first will be a critical analysis paper focusing on a major work not covered in the presentation OR a creative writing piece that uses satire to comment on a major work not covered in the presentation.
+You may be asked to share your paper with the class.
+The second will be an extended research paper that deals with two or more authors/texts; this may build on your presentations (SLO 3 & 4).

 Grading: Points

-Two Presentations 250 (125x2)
+Individual Presentation 150

+Group Presentation 200

 Critical Analysis/Creative Writing Paper 250

-Research Paper 400
+Research Paper 300

-Five Reader Responses 100 (20 x5)
+Peer Response Reports 100(20x5)

 Total 1000